Should there be an L&D Calendar for Multiple Teams in an Organization?

 Further, collect feedback from participants to know the quality and impact of the training session.
 Their feedback and input will help you improve future training programs.

-• Review and Update Training Calendar: Finally, regularly review and update your training calendar to maintain its relevance.
-Modify the content and agenda to suit the evolving needs of the company, and market developments to bring value over time.
+Review and update your training calendar to maintain its relevancy.
+Modify the content and agenda to suit the evolving needs of the company and market developments to bring value over time.

 Conclusion